Harry F. Sinclair House: Interior

+The third floor has a library, master bedroom (originally Fletcher's wife's room), and a dressing room.
+These spaces are connected by a hallway running through the southern half of the house, which also connects with the stairs.
+The library is located at the western end of the house, and there is an oval music room at the center.
+The library measures 31 by 29 ft across and is accessed via an entryway leading to the central hallway.
+To the northeast of the library is a small room used as a bar, which in turn leads to the oval room.
+The oval room measures 23 by 13 ft across and occupies the center of the northern half of the third floor.
+Mrs. Fletcher's room was the easternmost room.
+The east room measures 23 by 20 ft across and connects with a bathroom.

+The fourth floor was formerly occupied by Fletcher's bedroom and guest rooms.
+There was also a den overlooking Central Park, as well as a sewing room, on that story.
+The fourth story is exhibit space but still contains two original marble bathtubs.
+The top two floors, within the mansard roof, have been transformed from servants' quarters into office space for the UIA's staff.

+Reception

 An 1899 article in the Real Estate Record and Guide generally praised the composition of the Sinclair House but noted that it had a rather ecclesiastical appearance and did not much resemble other, then-contemporary New York manors.
 Two years later, however, the same magazine characterized the house as being part of "the two best-developed blocks on upper Fifth Avenue", namely between 77th and 79th Streets, and by 1918 the magazine described the house as "one of the finest on the avenue".

 John Strausbaugh, writing for The New York Times in 2007, described the Sinclair House as a "fairy-tale palace".
 The 2010 AIA Guide to New York City characterized the house as "a miniature French-Gothic chateau squeezed into the urban context".
 Architectural historian Andrew Dolkart said of the Sinclair House in 2020, "The corner chateau, for example, both fits in and stands out."
 He praised the "whimsical details", including what he described as "the carved dragon fish in the railings and those figures in funny hats holding up the windows".